mesosphere/field-notes/docs/faqs/utilization.md

 ## CPU Behavior

-Between 1.9 and 1.10, Mesosphere changed the default behavior for containers run with the Docker runtime.
+During the upgrade from DC/OS 1.9 and 1.10, Mesosphere changed the default behavior for containers run with the Docker runtime.
 Specifically, in 1.10, containers run with the Docker runtime now respect the `MESOS_CGROUPS_ENABLE_CFS` flag, which defaults to true.
 This means that by default in `1.10.x` and above, containers run with the Docker containerizer will be hard limited to their specified allocation.

 | DC/OS Version | Mesos Containerizer Default Behavior | Docker Default Behavior |
 | ---------------| ------------------------------------ | ----------------------- |
 | 1.9 | Hard CPU Limit | Soft CPU Limit |
 | 1.10 | Hard CPU Limit | Hard CPU Limit |

 * Hard CPU Limit: Containers will be prevented from using more CPU than specified in their allocation.
 * Soft CPU Limit: Containers will be allowed to use more CPU than specified in their allocation.